 The Accredited Tax Preparer (ATP) is a leading national credential for practitioners who have thorough knowledge of the existing tax code and the preparation of individual tax returns.
 Their expertise covers comprehensive 1040 issues, including supporting schedules, self-employed returns and ethics.

-In order to become an ATP, you must pass the ATP examination which is offered twice a year at testing centers around the country.
-Any tax or accounting professional is eligible to earn the ATP credential.
-There is no minimum professional experience required.
+To become an ATP, you must pass the ATP examination which is offered twice a year at testing centers around the country.
+There are no educational or experience requirements

 The ATP exam is a computer-based test offered twice a year at testing centers across the country.
 You must register for the ATP exam by the deadline in order to take the exam during a specified testing window.